 CZRC officiating clinics and dates

 BRBHA will reimburse its referees for clinic fees.
-Please email your receipt to the BRBHA Administrator within 1 month of the clinic date.
+Please email your receipt to the BRBHA Administrator PRIOR TO DECEMBER 15.
+Cheques will be mailed after December 15.

 What do I need?